-

 August 16, 2023 - The Revolutionary

 America is not only different or its founding, but also for a revolution that took place under law and order.
 Most revolutions transform to anarchy until a power fills the vacuum, such as the case of the French Revolution during the same time.
 It was Boston where the American Revolution started - more than 10 years before 1776.
 Samuel Adams is most responsible for both the revolution and its law and order.
 He organized the Committees of Correspondence to protest Stamp Act, Coercive Acts, etc. through the 1760s.
 He termed ‘The Boston Massacre’ after seven men were shot by General Gage's troops.
 He helped organize the Boston Tea Party, though details of his involvement are unknown.
-Samuel Adams, James Otis and John Hancock put the courage in the people to resist Governor Hutchison and King George III.
+Samuel Adams, James Otis and John Hancock put the courage in the people to resist Governor Hutchison, King George III and their ridiculous tyranny.

 Adams truly covered his tracks and stayed low key, which is why we no detailed information from him.
 He had the intelligence to architect a revolution but not the vision to see the history made.
 John Adams was afraid all the history would go to the Virginians when James Otis had been calling for resistance in the 1760s.
 This new book by Stacy Shiff tells it all.